calenwalshe/FIsearch/README.md

 ### License

-BADS is released under the terms of the [GNU General Public License v3.0](https://github.com/calenwalshe/FIsearch/blob/master/LICENSE.txt).
+FI is released under the terms of the [GNU General Public License v3.0](https://github.com/calenwalshe/FIsearch/blob/master/LICENSE.txt).

+### Appreciation

+Thanks to the Giesler Lab for many various contributions.
+Thanks to the [BADS](https://github.com/acerbi/bads). project for this readme template (and a kickass project).